llalegg/rd-tasks/replit.md

 - July 11, 2025.
 Added more diverse random profile images for athletes and users
 - July 11, 2025.
 Made top navigation bar responsive to shrink when task panel is open (500px margin)
 - July 11, 2025.
 Removed all console.log statements from TaskManager and TaskKanban components
+- July 11, 2025.
+Updated MinimalSidebar to use custom logo image instead of SVG
 ```

 ## User Preferences